mature man exercising with weights in gym building muscle after 50

 One of the most clinically actionable findings in muscle science for older adults is the role of omega-3 fatty acids in directly reducing anabolic resistance.
 Multiple randomised controlled trials – including work by Dr. Philip Calder at the University of Southampton – have shown that omega-3 supplementation (specifically EPA and DHA) enhances the muscle protein synthesis response to protein intake in older adults.

-The mechanism is well understood: omega-3s reduce systemic inflammation and improve mTORC1 signalling in muscle cells — directly addressing two of the core drivers of anabolic resistance.
-A 2011 trial in Annals of Nutrition and Metabolism found that 4g of fish oil daily for 8 weeks increased the MPS response to amino acid infusion by 50% in older adults.
-A 2020 Cochrane-level review confirmed that omega-3 supplementation consistently improves muscle mass, strength, and functional capacity in over-65 adults.
+The mechanism is well understood: omega-3s reduce systemic inflammation and improve mTORC1 signalling in muscle cells – directly addressing two of the core drivers of anabolic resistance.
+A 2011 trial in the American Journal of Clinical Nutrition (Smith et al.) found that 4g of fish oil daily for 8 weeks increased the amino-acid-stimulated muscle protein synthesis response by over three-fold in older adults.
+A 2020 meta-analysis published in Nutrients confirmed that omega-3 supplementation consistently improves muscle mass, strength, and functional performance in adults over 65.

 Omega-3 supplementation is one of the most evidence-backed additions to a muscle-building programme for anyone over 50.
 Check out Neuherbs Deep Sea Omega-3 2500mg on Amazon.in – a high-quality EPA+DHA supplement that provides the dose range used in muscle and anti-inflammatory research, widely available in India.